luivszzz/LCU-Tool/README.md

 # LCU Tool
- Tool to automatically buy 20 champions in LoL.
+ Tool to automatically buy 450 BE champions in LoL.